 Write your controlling idea in the first box of the organizer.
-The controlling idea is the position, opinion or argument you will defend in your essay.
+The controlling idea is the main point, position, opinion or argument you will defend in your essay.
 For a paper on "Romeo and Juliet," a controlling idea might be "Juliet is a feminist character" or "'Romeo and Juliet' is Shakespeare's most tragic play."
 The controlling idea should not be a simple statement of fact, but rather an arguable position that asserts your stance on the issue.

 Write a concrete example in each of the subsequent three boxes that supports your controlling idea.
 The examples may be quotations from a text, excerpts from research papers or statements from experts that support your position.
 Use only one example per box.
 Beneath each example, write a phrase that demonstrates how the example supports your controlling idea.